 Monthly activity logs with vital signs and exercise information can be provided to show your referring physician your progress and success with a regular exercise regimen.

 Medical Fitness requires a referral from your physician in order to begin and is not covered by medical insurance.
-The cost of the Medical Fitness program is $30 per month.

 Location: Change location Enter your location